Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 Conclusion

-For Shopify and ecommerce stores in 2026, Zipchat is the best AI chat widget because it reads your live catalog, runs multichannel out of the box, and bundles WhatsApp marketing in one tool.
+For Shopify and ecommerce stores in 2026, Zipchat is the best AI chat widget because it reads the live catalog, runs multichannel out of the box, acts through Agentic Skills, and serves both SMB and enterprise.
 For free-forever simplicity, Tawk.to remains the runner-up.

 If you want to boost conversions with just a click, start your free trial with Zipchat.
 No credit card required.